Spring 2022 Sciame Lecture Series: Tara Dudley

 6:00 pm - 7:00 pm

 Online - Zoom meeting

-Please join us for the new SCIAME Lecture Series, titled Radical Black Space.
-"The Untold: Finding Ancestors of Color in the Built Environment" will feature Tara Dudley.
+Please join us for the sixth event of our Spring Lecture Series, titled "The Untold: Finding Ancestors of Color in the Built Environment", featuring Tara Dudley.

 Sciame Lecture Series with additional funding provided by the Bernard & Anne Spitzer School of Architecture Fund.